Hakim-Latroch/CS50Web-Course-Projects/README.md

     ✅ Search
     ✅ New Page
     ✅ Edit Page
+    ✅ Random Page
-         ➡ Random Page : in progress
+         ➡ Markdown to HTML Conversion : in progress

 ## Required tasks for this project as provided :
 <br>